 In the College of the Environment and Life Sciences (CELS), we strive for excellence in teaching, research, and service.
 Our mission is to provide our students with the skills, knowledge, and insight needed to meet the challenges of today’s world; address contemporary problems through innovative, relevant scholarly research; and, in the tradition of our Land Grant and Sea Grant heritage, extend our research-based knowledge to the local, state, and global community.
 While the interests and expertise of the faculty, students, and professional staff of the College are diverse, ranging from the most basic aspects of the biological systems that make up life on earth to the complexity of terrestrial and marine ecosystems, the CELS community is united in its concern for and dedication to the enhancement of human health and well-being, environmental sustainability, and stewardship of the earth’s resources.

 The College of the Environment and Life Sciences (CELS) offers undergraduate majors leading to two degrees: the Bachelor of Science (B.S.) and the Bachelor of Arts (B.A.).
-The following majors are offered within the B.S. degree program: animal science and technology, aquaculture and fishery technology, biological sciences, cell and molecular biology, environmental and natural resource economics, environmental science and management, geology and geological oceanography, marine affairs, marine biology, medical laboratory science, nutrition and dietetics, plant sciences, sustainable agriculture and food systems, and wildlife and conservation biology.
+The following majors are offered within the B.S. degree program: animal science and technology, aquaculture and fishery technology, biological sciences, cell and molecular biology, environmental and natural resource economics, environmental science and management, geology and geological oceanography, marine affairs, marine biology, medical laboratory science, plant sciences, sustainable agriculture and food systems, and wildlife and conservation biology.
 Students may also obtain a B.A. in biology or marine affairs.

+Experiential Education.
 CELS encourages students in all majors to pursue opportunities such as undergraduate research fellowships, internships, apprenticeships, and field studies that will complement their formal classroom learning.

 CELS and the fifth-year Master of Oceanography Program.
-The fifth-year Master of Oceanography (M.O.) program is designed for URI students who want to enter the Graduate School of Oceanography’s M.O. program while still an undergraduate and complete the degree in the year following completion of the B.S.
+The fifth-year Master of Oceanography (M.O.) program is designed for URI students who want to enter the Graduate School of Oceanography’s M.O. program while still an undergraduate and complete the degree in the year following completion of the undergraduate bachelor’s degree.
 The program is open to qualified URI undergraduates in the natural sciences or engineering.
 Eligibility and program requirements can be found in the “Graduate Programs” section of this catalog.

 For more information, visit uri.edu/cels or call 401.874.2957.